byteface/domonic/docs/_build/html/_sources/packages/javascript.rst.txt

 	# Global.decodeURIComponent(...
 	# Global.encodeComponent(...

-	# from domonic.javascript import Date
+	# from domonic.javascript import Date, String, Number
 	# etc..

+As as all of the usual String and Numbers methods you may be familiar with.

 setInterval